deliveredtechnologies/rulebook/README.md

 |Development|com.deliveredtechnologies|rulebook  |0.2-SNAPSHOT |

 ### Why Another Rules Abstraction?
 Rules engines like Drools are more than many projects need.
 The format of the rules is also very specialized.
 And how rules are evaulated is not entirely straightforward.
-Other rules engines require a bunch of annotations or specialized requirements that can be foreign to many Java developers.
+Other rules engines require a bunch of annotations or they have other specialized requirements that can be foreign to many Java developers.
 That's why RuleBook is a dead simple, 100% Java rules abstraction without the mountain of special annotations or other specialized knowledge required by other [simple?] rules abstractions.
 It also executes rules in the order in which they are specified (ALWAYS!).

 RuleBook rules are built in the way that Java developers think: Java code.
 And they are executed in the way that programmers expect: In order.
 Tired of classes filled with if/then/else statements?
 Need a nice abstraction that allows rules to be easily specified in way that decouples them from eachother?
 Want to write rules the same way that you write the rest of your code [in Java]?
 RuleBook just might be the rules abstraction you've been waiting for.